Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs and desires, of all students.

 College of Osteopathic Medicine Student Council

-The student council president is LUCOM representative on the Council of Student Government Presidents (CSGP) of the American Association of Colleges of Osteopathic Medicine (AACOM).
+The student council president is the LUCOM representative on the Council of Student Government Presidents (CSGP) of the American Association of Colleges of Osteopathic Medicine (AACOM).
 CSGP is an organization composed of the student government presidents from each of the osteopathic medical schools.

 Each class will elect a class president, vice-president, secretary/treasurer and two class representatives to the student council during the first month of the academic year.
 All officers will serve as representatives for the student council.